-- 31. The Bank shall have and retain qualified management.
+23. The Bank shall have and retain qualified management.
 Each member of management shall have the qualifications and experience commensurate with his or her duties and responsibilities within the Bank.
-The Board shall provide each member of management the appropriate written authority to implement the provisions of the Joint Orders. - 32.
-The qualifications of individual members of management shall be assessed on each individual's ability to: - (a) Comply with the requirements of the Joint Orders; - (b) Operate the Bank in a safe and sound manner; and,
+The Board shall provide each member of management the appropriate written authority to implement the provisions of the Orders.

-- (c) Effectuate the Bank's compliance with applicable laws, rules and regulations. - 33.
-Within 30 days from the Effective Date, the Board shall retain an independent third party ("Management Consultant"), acceptable to the FDIC Regional Director and the CFPB Regional Director, to provide a detailed study of the Bank ("Management Study") to determine whether existing Bank management has the resources, skills and experience to return the Bank to a satisfactory compliance position.
+- 24. The qualifications of individual members of management shall be assessed on each individual's ability to: - (a) Comply with the requirements of the Orders and - (b) Effectuate the Bank's compliance with applicable laws, rules and regulations. - 25.
+Within 30 days from the Effective Date, the Board shall retain an independent third party ("Management Consultant"), acceptable to the CFPB Regional Director, to provide a detailed study of the Bank ("Management Study") to determine whether existing Bank management has the resources, skills and experience to return the Bank to a satisfactory compliance position.
 The Management Study shall include, at a minimum, a review of the duties, responsibilities, qualifications, and remuneration of the Bank's senior officers.
-The Management Study shall also review the authority of management to make necessary compliance changes vis-a-vis Service Providers. - 34.
+The Management Study shall also review the authority of management to make necessary compliance changes vis-a-vis Service Providers. - 26.
 Within 30 days of receiving the Management Study, the Board shall adopt a plan to implement any recommendations of the Management Study or shall explain in writing signed by all Board members why a particular recommendation is not being implemented.